Newfooty Tribute Website.

 Netball or basketball.
 Rules for both are included in each game which consists of two full teams, goals etc., and a marked out court on green baize.
 Endless enjoyment is assured with this game - for young and old alike, another realistic game of skill.
 One model only at 12/11d.
 A game for girls and boys.

 Here Newfooty found a game that Subbuteo were not reproducing in miniature.
 It was also a game aimed at girls long before Subbuteo tried that market with hockey.
-It is never as easy to represent games were the ball travels through the air rather than along the ground, and the above picture hints at a tiddlywinks feel.
+It is never as easy to represent games where the ball travels through the air rather than along the ground, and the above pictures hint at a tiddlywinks feel.
 This might be slightly ironic, given that Newfooty was originally invented because tiddywinks soccer games were so terrible.
 This was one of WL Keeling's cheapest games, which is not bad considering that it has a baize pitch.
 Okay, this is a lot smaller than a soccer field but even so, its inclusion is a surprise.
 It isn't as if netball and basketball are played on grass.

 July 2015: I've now illustrated both the girl and boy teams from this game.
 You really want to get out your pencils and colour them in (best not though, eh?).
 Also illustrated are the hollow bases.
 These have been seen in red, blue and white.